lucasvmiguel/url-shortener/client/README.md

 # url-shortener - client

-This application is the client of url-shortener
+This application is the client of url-shortener api

 ## Installation
 ```bash